CMU-17-214/s2024/assignments/hw6.md

 Generally, we leave details of the user interface to you.
 The user interface can be very simple.
 A five-by-five grid of buttons is likely sufficient with a button panel on the side for skipping optional actions and starting a new game.
 In the simplest case, you can represent workers by letters and towers with symbols on each button, e.g., `[[ ]]` for an empty level two tower, `[ X ]` for a tower with a worker from player *X*, and `[[[O]]]` for a tower with a dome.
 Background colors might indicate the active worker or valid locations for the next move or build.
 Text above the grid might indicate whose turn it is and what the next action is or who won.
 We do not grade for how pretty the game is.

 In this homework, we are requiring you to implement the user interface using React.
-We recommend a client-server solution where a React frontend communicates over JSON with a Java or TypeScript backend, as in Lab 7 and Homework 5.
-If you wrote your game logic in TypeScript, you can also deploy everything in the web browser without a server, using [browserify](https://browserify.org).
+We recommend a client-server solution where a React frontend communicates over JSON with your Java backend.
 For a client/server design, you need to design and make API calls to your backend: The backend will provide a response to the frontend (most likely to be the current game states), and then the frontend will update its user interface based on the response.
 We have no restriction on which frameworks or libraries can be used, but we ask you to use React for at least some of your frontend code.

 **Design requirements:** Decouple the user interface from the core game.
 That is, the core game should not have any dependency on parts of the user interface, where the backend API (e.g., NanoHTTP, express) is considered as part of the user interface.
 A simple way to test this is to check that the core implementation compiles and passes tests when all GUI code is deleted.